Advice and support for victims and witnesses of crime.

 It is not unusual for people to feel anxious about giving evidence in court, so we want to help make the process as easy as possible.
 Witnesses play an important part in the criminal justice system and their evidence can be vital in bringing an offender to justice.

 As a witness you have rights.
 The Witness Charter has been developed to tell you how you can expect to be treated by the police if you are a witness to a crime or incident.

-Victim Support helps people cope with the effects of crime.
-They provide free and confidential support and information to help you to deal with your experience.
+Victim First helps people cope with the effects of crime.
+The support is free, confidential and tailored around your needs to help you to deal with your experience.

 Information for victims and witnesses